A Corroborative Approach to Verification and Validation of Human--Robot Teams: Discussion

-For demonstration purposes, we focussed on achieving full agreement on assurances relating to a particular set of requirements, \textbf{Reqs.
+For demonstration purposes, we focused on achieving corroboration relating to a particular set of requirements, \textbf{Reqs.
 1a--b}.
-As our examination of \textbf{Reqs.\ 2--8} demonstrates, agreement on some requirements does not entail agreement in all the requirements.
+As our examination of \textbf{Reqs.\ 2--8} demonstrates, corroboration on some requirements does not entail corroboration across all requirements.
 For \textbf{Reqs.
-1a--b}, the end result was that all verification techniques agreed on the success rate of handover within a range of $\pm 0.1\%$.
-In an ideal world all verification methods are accurate models of the world, and are accurate with respect to one another, so that an assurance generated with one verification method should also be found valid by another.
+1a--b}, the end result was that all V\&V techniques agreed on the success rate of handover within a range of $\pm 0.1\%$.
+In an ideal world all V\&V techniques use accurate models of the world, and are accurate with respect to one another, so that V\&V evidence generated with one technique should also be found valid by another.
 In practice, this may not happen.
-If two verification methods do not agree, then we might look for inaccuracies in the system models, the requirements models, or the tools as described in Section~\ref{s:workflows}.
-However, after a number of iterations through the assurance-based verification diagram, we may still have verification methods in disagreement about assurances.
+If two V\&V techniques do not agree, then we might look for inaccuracies in the system models, the requirements models, or the tools as described in Section~\ref{s:workflows}.
+However, after a number of iterations through the corroborative V\&V diagram (Figure~\ref{f:approach}), we may still have V\&V techniques in disagreement.
 One possible reason might be project constraints: we may lack the resources to continue to address inaccuracies.
-Another reason could be that the verification methods may be lacking: for example, model checking for formal verification can often be hindered by state space explosions which limit the accuracy of models that can be checked.
+Another reason could be that the V\&V techniques may be lacking: for example, model checking for formal verification can often be hindered by the state space explosion which limits the accuracy of models that can be checked.
 Alternatively, we might lack the computational resources to explore sufficient numbers of simulated experiments, or we may lack the personnel to conduct sufficient numbers of real experiments.

-Therefore, in practice, consensus between verification methods may not be possible.
-At this point we might assess whether our verification methods are up to the job.
+Therefore, in practice, corroboration between V\&V techniques may not be possible.
+At this point we might assess whether our V\&V techniques are up to the job.
 Perhaps we should use an automated theorem prover rather than a model checker?
 Or perhaps a two-dimensional physical simulation would work better than a three-dimensional one?
-Perhaps we could create the simulation using a different programming language, or use a more powerful computer?
+Perhaps we could create the simulation using a different programming language or use a more powerful computer?
 The list goes on.